projectcalico/calico/networking/change-block-size.md

 kubectl delete pod -n kube-system coredns-6f4fd4bdf-8q7zp
 ```

 Restart all pods with just one command.

-<**WARNING!** This is disruptive and may take several minutes depending on the number of pods deployed.
+ >**WARNING!** The following command is disruptive and may take several minutes depending on the number of pods deployed.
 {: .alert .alert-danger}

 ```